Jabalpur Airport

 The airport serves the whole of eastern Madhya Pradesh, especially the Mahakaushal region.
 The tourists visiting Kanha National Park, Bandhavgarh National Park, Nauradehi Wildlife Sanctuary and Pench National Park can conveniently approach multiple National Parks of Madhya Pradesh keeping it as the centre point.
 The recently notified Veerangana Durgavati Tiger Reserve, the 7th tiger reserve in Madhya Pradesh also lies in close vicinity to Jabalpur and can be easily visited.
 Bhedaghat, Dhuandhar Falls, Amarkantak, Panchmarhi, and Khajuraho are easily accessible through Jabalpur.
 The airport is spread over an area of 960 acre.
 Alliance Air, and IndiGo operate scheduled flight services to and from Jabalpur Airport.

 History

-The airport was constructed during the British era.
-The airport was opened in the 1930s and used periodically by the Royal Air Force and Royal Flying Corps before and during World War II.
-It was commonly known as Jubbulpore Aerodrome, and had a dirt runway until the 1960s.
-The new paved runway was built atop the original dirt runway, in the same alignment.
-Before the aerodrome at Dumna was opened, planes had been landing, even in the 1920s, within a racecourse inside the city limits of Jabalpur.

 In 2015, the State government handed over 468.43 acre of land to the AAI for expansion of the airport.
 The new terminal building was commissioned on 10 March 2024, being built at a cost of Rs 412 crore.

 Facilities

 Communication, navigation and surveillance

 Airport has facility like VHF, ATIS, DVR, AFTN, DVOR/DME, ADS-B, RCAG.
 ILS and Automation is going to be installed after completion of RWY expansion.
 Airport have also airport system and security facilities for APSUs like CCTV, X-ray machines, ETD, FIDS, PA SYSTEMS, DFMD, HHMD.
 The facilities are installed, operated, managed by CNS team of AAI.